You can paint and distress fake wood furniture (also known as MDF) and here's how you do it!

 Ya’ll, this is a beauty and to see the before and after…..wow, what a difference!
 This large piece was an auction buy along with a few other large pieces all in bad condition.
 I think all of the furniture pieces together were less than $40.
 What a deal.
 Between the JTS and I we totally updated and re-created the sideboard now turned entertainment center.
 I’ll share all the nitty gritty details with you.
 Today is also the Furniture Fixer Upper Tour so you know you’re in for a treat.

 I painted the furniture with a can of oops paint then faux distressed the edges and details with a layering block.
+This is similar to antiquing the paint but without using a glaze, toner, or wax on the white paint.
+The paint itself stays pretty and white.

 Remember, I told you there was a big difference in the before and after.
 Here you can see what a mess the pieces was in.
 I’m not sure if it was a dresser, dining room piece or what but now it’s an entertainment center.
 One of those large TV’s can sit on the top and the Roku, cable box, whatever, can sit on the shelf where there was a drawer at one time.